Welcome to our website

 The Building of Martin Way Methodist Church

 A video has come to light showing the building of our church.
-It was originnal film on 8mm film and has been transcribed via VHS tape to an mp4 videoo which may be watched here.
+It was original film on 8mm film and has been transcribed via VHS tape to an mp4 video which may be watched here.
 It is 22 minutes long, grainy and there is no sound but it is a fascinating piece of archive history.

 Facebook